 Lewy Body Dementia (LBD)

-LBD, also called Dementia with Lewy Bodies (DLB), is a neurodegenerative disease.
+LBD, aka Dementia with Lewy Bodies (DLB), is a neurodegenerative disease.
 It’s the second most common type of dementia after Alzheimer’s.
 About 1.4 million people in the US and 10+ million worldwide are afflicted.

 Table of Contents